umutesa/umutesa/README.md

 ## About Me
 - Robotics and Machine Learning Master's Student at University of Cape Town
-- Focus on Software Development and Machine Learning
+- Focus on Software Development, Computer Vision and Machine Learning
 - Building innovative software solutions to address African challenges through tech

 ## Technical Skills